Royal Greenwich Fencing Club

 Insurance and Qualifications:

 Royal Greenwich Fencing Club is affiliated to the British Fencing Association which is the sport’s national governing body.
-The Club’s details can be found on the BFA’s website by making a search by name of Royal Greenwich Fencing Club at http://britishfencing.com/clubs/find-a-club/ .
+The Club’s details can be found on the BFA’s website by searching for Royal Greenwich Fencing Club at http://britishfencing.com/clubs/find-a-club/ .

 In being affiliated the Club is recognised by the BFA and covered under their insurance policy for our members protection.
-Details of the BFA’s insurance policy can be found at http://britishfencing.com/governance/insurance/
+Details of the BFA’s Club insurance policy can be found at http://britishfencing.com/governance/insurance/ .

 The qualifications required to become a registered fencing coach can be found at http://britishfencing.com/courses/coach/how_to_become_a_coach.
 Once a coach has met all the required criteria, and the corresponding documentation has been submitted to the BFA for verification, the coach will be added to the BFA’s Coach Register, updated every month, and accessed at http://britishfencing.com/courses/coach/coach_register.
-Here their qualification as a BFA coach can easily be checked online, by clicking on the Registered Coaches by Surname hyperlink and searching for the name.
+Here a coaches qualifications can be verified by clicking on the Registered Coaches by Surname hyperlink and searching for their name.

 Royal Greenwich Fencing Club meets at Shrewsbury House Community Centre on Shooters Hill, Greenwich, South-East London.
 Details on how to get there can be found here.

-Please be aware that attendance of the Club is by prior arrangement only.
+Please be aware that attendance at the Club is by prior arrangement only.